Martin-Bohring/fixieSpec/Samples/README.md

 Think about your Smartphone.
 What can it do for you.
 A lot it seems:

-- Taking and making phone calls (really, I didn't know my phone can do that)
+- Answering and making phone calls (really, I didn't know my phone can do that)
-- Taking and making video calls using different apps
+- Answering and making video calls using different apps
 - Taking pictures
 - Recording videos
 - Voice recording